The health benefits of cooking from scratch are worth all the extra effort and hard work.

 We do this by showing them healthier options to choose from.

-We’ve also notice the children are are much more able to tolerate healthy home cooked meals with no stomach aches.
+We’ve also noticed the children are much more able to tolerate healthy home-cooked meals with no stomach aches.

-Cooking from scratch is one of my homemaking skills that I am extremely proud to be able to provided for my family.
+Cooking from scratch is one of the homemaking skills I am incredibly proud to be able to provide for my family.

 MORE ON COOKING MEALS FROM SCRATCH

-Cooking from scratch has made a huge difference in our family’s health, my self-esteem as a mom, and it’s been a great learning method for teaching my children necessary life skills.
+Cooking from scratch has made a huge difference in our family’s health, my self-esteem as a mom, and it’s been an excellent learning method for teaching my children necessary life skills.

 I’m always learning new techniques while trying and creating new recipes.

 The more you cook from scratch the more confident in the kitchen you will become.